Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Introduction

 Stuttering can broadly be classified into two types~\cite{guitar2013stuttering}: \begin{itemize} \item \textit{Developmental Stuttering:} This stuttering is the most common one and it usually occurs in the learning phase of the language, \textit{i.e. between two and seven}.
-Recent researches conclude that developmental stuttering is a multifactorial trouble including neurological and genetic aspects \cite{etchell2018systematic, drayna2011genetic}.
-Indeed, fMRI studies show anomalies in neural activity before speech, \textit{i.e.} during the planning stages of speech production~\cite{vanhoutte2016will}.
+Recent researches conclude that developmental stuttering is multifactorial trouble including neurological and genetic aspects \cite{etchell2018systematic, drayna2011genetic}.
+Indeed, fMRI studies show anomalies in neural activity before the speech, \textit{i.e.} during the planning stages of speech production~\cite{vanhoutte2016will}.
 Furthermore, an atypical activation in the left inferior frontal gyrus and right auditory regions~\cite{neef2015speech,belyk2015stuttering} has been highlighted.
-Concerning the genetic aspects, \citet{riaz2005genomewide} observe an unusual allele on chromosom 12 by PWS. \citet{drayna2011genetic} identify 87 genes which could be involved in stuttering, including one called GNPTAB, which was significantly present in a lot of PWS.
+Concerning the genetic aspects, Riaz \emph{et al.}~\cite{riaz2005genomewide} observe an unusual allele on chromosom 12 by PWS.
+Drayna and Kang~\cite{drayna2011genetic} identify 87 genes that could be involved in stuttering, including one called GNPTAB, which was significantly present in a lot of PWS.